Reuven-Jon/MunicipalApplicationPROG7312/README.md

 POPIA-aligned consent checkbox (mandatory before submission)

 Progress bar fills as each field is completed

+### 📊 Issue Tracking & Status Form (Part 2)

+The Part 2 implementation introduced the Status Form, which demonstrates practical use of multiple C# collections and data management techniques.

+Key Functionalities:

+View all reported issues in a data grid.

+Track and update issue statuses (e.g., Pending → Resolved).

+Rebuild and refresh indexes dynamically from the shared IssueStore.

+Search issues by Ticket ID for O(1) lookups.

+View recently accessed issues (Stack) and pending ones (Queue).

+Update UI counters in real-time to reflect active data structure states.

+Data Structure Demonstration:
+Data Structure	Purpose	Implementation
+Dictionary<Guid, Issue>	O(1) lookup of issues by unique ID	_index Queue<Guid>	FIFO tracking of pending issues	_pending Stack<Guid>	LIFO tracking of recently viewed issues	_recentLookups LinkedList<Issue>	Ordered in-memory storage of all issues	IssueStore.Instance.All() LinkedList<string>	Attachment path storage	Issue.Attachments Additional Enhancements:

+Grid auto-refresh for updated data.

+Counters and labels to display number of issues, pending, and viewed.

+Error handling for invalid searches or missing issues.

+Modular architecture with separate UI, Domain, and Persistence layers.

 Red ❌ icons highlight empty required fields on startup